shanepeckham/AKS_Security/README.md

 ••• Only those with correct credentials can pull pod ••• Can result in a crashloopbackoff if the credentials are not provided or incorrect

-• Use DenyEscalating Exec
+• Use DenyEscalatingExec
 •• If container has priviliged access, user this DenyEscalatingControl as mitigation as this will deny user trying to issue kubectl exec against the image and gain access to the node/cluster

 ### Namespace level

-• Apply a ResourceQuote admission controller to restrict resources such as :
+• By applying a ResourceQuota, DoS attacks that target on malicious resource consumptio can be mitigated against.
+Apply a ResourceQuote admission controller to restrict resources such as :
 •• CPU
 •• Memory
 •• Pods